-We demonstrate our method in detecting structural transitions using two flow datasets, namely, the Corner Flow and Heated Flow datasets.
+We demonstrate our method for detecting structural transitions using two flow datasets: the Corner Flow and Heated Flow datasets.

 Corner Flow dataset.
-We first demonstrate our method using the 2D Cylinder Flow Around Corners dataset, which we refer to as the Corner Flow dataset.
-This dataset arises from the simulation of a viscous 2D flow around two cylinders [60], [61].
+We first demonstrate our method using the 2D Cylinder Flow Around Corners dataset (https://cgl. ethz.ch/research/visualization/data.php), which we refer to as the Corner Flow dataset.
+This dataset arises from the simulation of a viscous 2D flow around two cylinders [52], [53].
 The channel into which the fluid is injected is bounded by solid walls.
 A vortex street is initially formed at the lower left corner, which then evolves around the two corners of the bounding walls.
 We generate a set of split trees from the vertical component of the velocity vector fields based on 94 time instances - they correspond to steps 801-894 from the original 1500 time steps.
-These instances describe the formation of a one-sided vortex street on the upper right corner; see Fig. 6 left that visualizes the scalar fields associated with time steps 53, 54, 67, and 68.
+These instances describe the formation of a one-sided vortex street on the upper right corner; see Fig. 7 left, which visualizes the scalar fields associated with time steps 53, 54, 67, and 68.

-To separate signals from noise, we apply persistence simplification [17] to the split trees of all instances with a persistence threshold of 0.2.
-In particular, to guide the selection of the persistence threshold, we employ a set of persistence graphs, each of which represent the number of persistence pairs as a function of persistence [62].
-The shape of the persistence graph, in particular, a plateau, indicates a stable range of scales to separate noise from signals in the persistence graph [63], [64].
-We demonstrate such a simplification process in Fig. 8, where time instance 54 is shown before and after persistence simplification; the persistence threshold is chosen approximately due to the variabilities across time instances.
+To separate signals from noise, we apply persistence simplification [54] to the split trees of all instances with a persistence threshold of 0.2.
+In particular, to guide the selection of the persistence threshold, we employ a set of persistence graphs, each representing the number of critical point pairs as a function of persistence [55].
+The shape of the persistence graph, in particular, a plateau, indicates a stable range of scales to separate noise from signals in the persistence graph [56], [57].
+We demonstrate such a simplification process in Fig. 10, where time instance 54 is shown before and after persistence simplification; the persistence threshold is chosen approximately due to the variabilities across time instances.
+We also provide $d_I$ distance matrices across multiple persistence thresholds (Fig. 10 bottom).
+These matrices exhibit